ogelbric/shepherd-orf/README.md

 	# 2 Insufficient memory, 5 Insufficient cpu. preemption: 0/6 nodes are available:
 	# 1 Preemption is not helpful for scheduling, 5 No preemption victims found for incoming pod.

+	# And when you make the cluster bigger... the following results

+	# kubo@UGN5JmN7F92hA:~/orf$ kubectl get pods -A | grep -v Running  | wc -l
+	# 174
+	# kubo@UGN5JmN7F92hA:~/orf$ kubectl get pods -A | grep -v Running  | wc -l
+	# 172
+	# kubo@UGN5JmN7F92hA:~/orf$ kubectl get pods -A | grep -v Running  | wc -l
+	# 172
+	# kubo@UGN5JmN7F92hA:~/orf$ kubectl get pods -A | grep -v Running  | wc -l
+	# 170

+	#
+	#
+	# Check the install
+	#
+	/bigdisk/tanzu-installer/cli_bundle/linux/amd64/tanzu-sm-installer post-verify --kubeconfig ${KUBECONFIG}

+	#
+	# TP=SM delete / clean up
+	#

+	/bigdisk/tanzu-installer/cli_bundle/linux/amd64/tanzu-sm-installer reset -p --kubeconfig ${KUBECONFIG}

+	# 2025-01-23T17:47:49Z [i] Executing this reset will purge the namespace and all resources associated with 'Tanzu Platform Self Managed.'
+	# Removing PVC/PV deletion, Do you wish to proceed with the reset?
+	# If you are sure you can continue by typing 'Tanzu For Life' at the prompt: Tanzu For Life

+	# Delete takes a long time... !!!!